kubernetes/enhancements/keps/sig-network/3786-migrate-shared-kube-proxy-code-to-staging/README.md

 ### Risks and Mitigations

-Since this KEP involves the movement of core code bits there are some obvious risks, however they will be mitigated by ensuring all existing unit and e2e test coverage is kept up to date and/or improved througout the process.
+Since this KEP involves the movement of core code bits there are some obvious risks, however they will be mitigated by ensuring all existing unit and e2e test coverage is kept stable and/or improved throughout the process.

 ## Design Details

 **NOTE: This section is still under active development please comment with any further ideas**

-The implementation of this kep will begin by moving the various networking utilities (i.e `pkg/util/iptables`, `pkg/util/conntrack`, `pkg/util/ipset`, `pkg/util/ipvs`) used by `pkg/proxy` to the staging repo using @danwinship's [previous attempt](https://github.com/kubernetes/kubernetes/pull/112886) as a guide.
+The implementation of this kep will begin by moving the various networking utilities (i.e `pkg/util/iptables`, `pkg/util/conntrack`, `pkg/util/ipset`, `pkg/util/ipvs`) used by `pkg/proxy` to the staging repo using @danwinship [previous attempt](https://github.com/kubernetes/kubernetes/pull/112886) as a guide.
 Additionally we will need to [re-look](https://github.com/kubernetes/utils/pull/165) into moving `pkg/util/async` out of `pkg/util/async` and into [`k8s/utils`](https://github.com/kubernetes/utils).

 Following this initial work, the [shared kube-proxy code](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy) as it stands today will be moved into the kube-proxy staging repo.
 Throughout this process it's crucial that all unit and e2e test coverage is either maintained or improved to ensure stability of the existing in-tree proxies.

 In conclusion, documentation will be written to help users consume the now vendorable kube-proxy code.

-Additional steps (most likely described in further detail in a follow-up kep) will include:
+Additional steps (possibly described in further detail with a follow-up kep) will include:

 - Building up more tooling around testing and use of the library for external consumers.
-    - Analysis possible improvements and updates to the shared library code, using the POC done in KPNG as a reference, to make writing new out of tree service proxy implementations easier.
+- Analysis of possible improvements and updates to the shared library code, using the POC done in [KPNG](https://github.com/kubernetes-sigs/kpng) as a reference, to make writing new out of tree service proxy implementations easier.

 ### Test Plan